usethesource/rascal-website/start/index.md

 ## Disclaimer

-We currently only release alpha versions of Rascal, which are subject to frequent changes
+We currently only release alpha versions of Rascal, which are subject to frequent changes.

 ## Eclipse plugin

 The Eclipse update site for Rascal is: **[https://update.rascal-mpl.org/stable/](https://update.rascal-mpl.org/stable/)**

-You need _Eclipse for RCP Developers (Neon.3 or Oxygen) _ version of Eclipse, available at [www.eclipse.org/downloads/](http://www.eclipse.org/downloads/) to run Rascal.
+You need _Eclipse for RCP Developers (Neon.3 or Oxygen)_ version of Eclipse, available at [www.eclipse.org/downloads/](http://www.eclipse.org/downloads/) to run Rascal.
 Older versions of Eclipse should also work,  at least down to Mars.2.

-A continously released update site for practical libraries for Rascal can be found here: **[https://update.rascal-mpl.org/libs/](https://update.rascal-mpl.org/libs/)**, featuring for example prototypes of:
+A continuously released update site for practical libraries for Rascal can be found here: **[https://update.rascal-mpl.org/libs/](https://update.rascal-mpl.org/libs/)**, featuring for example prototypes of:

    * [ClaiR - C language analysis in Rascal](https://github.com/cwi-swat/clair)
    * [Shapes - generating web-based visualisations](https://github.com/cwi-swat/shapes)